-IGCSE Prescribed Practical: Identifying Metal Ions Using Flame Tests
+IGCSE Practical: Identifying Metal Ions with Flame Tests

-IGCSE Prescribed Practical: Identifying Metal Ions Using Flame Tests
+IGCSE Practical: Identifying Metal Ions with Flame Tests

 Keywords: Flame tests, Metal ions, IGCSE, Prescribed Practical, Spectroscopy, Atomic Emission Spectra, Bunsen burner, Nichrome wire, Safety goggles